-DIVISION: 4-H WILDLIFE Superintendent: Julie Spielman
+DIVISION: 4-H WILDLIFE Superintendent: Emily Taylor

-Conference Judging Pre-Registration Form Due: Friday, June 23 Click Here

-Entry Time: Tuesday, July 18, 10:00 a.m. - Noon

-Conference Judging Time: Thursday, July 20, at 1:00 p.m. at designated times
+Conference Judging Pre-Registration Form Due: Monday, June 16 Click Here Entry Time: Tuesday, July 15, 10:00 a.m. - Noon Conference Judging Time: Thursday, July 17, at 1:00 p.m. at designated times Release Time: Saturday, July 19, 12:00 p.m. - 2:30 p.m.

-- 1. A MEMBER MAY MAKE ONLY ONE ENTRY IN THIS DIVISION. - 2.
-EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
+- 1. A MEMBER MAY MAKE ONLY ONE ENTRY IN THIS DIVISION. - EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 It is illegal to possess threatened/endangered wildlife or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
 The use of live wild animals in educational exhibits is prohibited. - 3.
 The Franklin County Fair and the 4-H Youth Development are not responsible for damage during the exhibition period. - 4.
 Name, county or district, age and year in project should be in a prominent location on the exhibit. - 5.
+Notebooks and Displays will be judged on the following points:

+- Stopping Power 10

+Is the main idea specific?
+Is the idea presented clearly, simply, forcefully? -

+Interest, Holding Power .15

-Notebooks and Displays will be judged on the following points: Is the main idea specific?
-Is the idea presented clearly, simply, forcefully?
-Does the exhibit give the observer additional facts in a clear, concise, informative way?
+Does the exhibit give the observer additional facts in a clear, concise, informative wa ıy?

+4-H Project Application .15

 Is the subject matter an effective showcase?

+Mechanical Power .10

-Correct letter size, pleasing color combination, appropriate symbols, and models How much knowledge was gained by exhibitor?
+Correct letter size, pleasing color combination, appropriate symbols, and models

+Personal Growth 25

+How much knowledge was gained by exhibitor?
 Was enthusiasm shown?

+Educational Value 25

 Knowledge shared.
-Note: Credit all citations, web sites or other resources used in creating your exhibit Posters will be judged on the following points: General Appearance......30 7.
-A Champion and Reserve Champion will be chosen for Wildlife. - Notebook Contents pertain to some phase, results, story or information about the wildlife projects - Promotional Poster Must be related to something learned in the wildlife project (flat poster board or foam board no larger than 22" x 28") - 672 Educational Display Must be directly related to the wildlife project.
-Maximum tri-fold size is 3' x 4' - Taxidermy/Tanning Exhibit Should include an attachment that shows the work in progress through photos with captions or a detailed journaling of the process.
+Note: Credit all citations, web sites or other resources used in cr eating your exhibit

+6. Posters will be judged on the following points:

+General Appearance 30

+Information 50